Revised: July 4, 2020

 As Artistic Director Kenny Grossman says: “It’s not curtain call.
 It’s just an intermission!”

-- Performance troupes: Sparkles, Confetti, Celebration will return next season.
+- Performance troupes: Sparkles, Confetti, Celebration will return next season, and are now accepting video auditions.

 The Centers for Disease Control and Prevention provides small event planners guidelines, which we will follow and share with all participants.
 Mostly, these are precautions that will help curb sicknesses year round.